James McCulloch: Political career

 McCulloch was appointed a member of the Legislative Council on 1 August 1854, replacing Andrew Aldcorn.
 When Victoria gained responsible government in 1856, he was elected to the Legislative Assembly for Wimmera, which he represented from November 1856 to around August 1859, when he shifted to East Melbourne from October 1859.
 He later represented Mornington from March 1862 to around March 1872 and Warrnambool from May 1874 to around May 1878.

 The historian Raymond Wright describes McCulloch as a "cautious liberal."
-He served as Commissioner for Trade and Customs 1857–58 under William Haines and as Treasurer 27 October 1859 to 26 November 1860 under William Nicholson.
+He served as Commissioner of Trade and Customs 1857–58 under William Haines and as Treasurer 27 October 1859 to 26 November 1860 under William Nicholson.
 When John O'Shanassy's conservative government resigned in June 1863 McCulloch became Premier and Chief Secretary for the first time.
 He was also Postmaster-General of Victoria 9 May 1864 to 6 May 1868.

 McCulloch's liberal government was the strongest Victoria had yet seen and proved to be the longest-lived so far, surviving for nearly five years.
 Much of its reforming zeal came from the Attorney-General, George Higinbotham, a crusading radical.
 The McCulloch government fought a series of battles with the conservative landowners who dominated the Legislative Council.
 The most important was over the tariff issue: McCulloch was a protectionist while the Council was controlled by free traders.

 In 1865, the Council sought a confrontation with the Assembly by rejecting the government's tariff bill and then denying supply to McCulloch's government.
 McCulloch, who was a director of the London Bank, then took the extraordinary step of lending his own government 860,000 pounds to meet its debts and running expenses.
 After a conference between the two Houses broke down, McCulloch called an election in February 1866, at which his supporters won a large majority in the Assembly.
 When the Council again rejected his tariff bill, he resigned, leaving the Governor, Charles Darling, unable to find anyone else who could form a government.
 Finally, after prolonged negotiations, McCulloch agreed to resume office and the Council passed a modified tariff bill and granted supply.
 Both sides claimed victory, but most of the concessions were made by the Council.